 - Select the AUDIT row(s) in the resulting Question Results and click Drill Down.

 - On the Create Question tab of the Select Drilldown Question window, begin typing applocker threat details and click on the resulting query Get AppLocker Threat Details Last X Days from all machines.

 - In the Number of days to display results for field, enter the same number of days for which you created the report (in this example, 7) and click Go.

 - The Question Results page shows the paths for the application.
 To allow the application to run, edit the policy and add the path in the Allow section of the policy.

 - Click Enforce Changes and Confirm Save of Enforced Policy.

 With Enforce, do not manage Windows Firewall with Group Policy Management Editor.
-In order for firewall policies created under Enforce to take effect, the Group Policy Firewall setting must be set to Not configured.
+For firewall policies created in Enforce to take effect, the Group Policy Firewall setting must be set to Not configured.

 Windows SRP is capable of blocking applications launched by the user.
 Windows SRP does not prevent Windows services from starting.
 SRP does not prevent SYSTEM privileges from launching applications.
 For more information, see Microsoft TechNet Software Restriction Policies.

 When policies are put in content sets by different users with different permissions, a user might have partial visibility into configuration items or lose visibility into items which that user originally had access.
 For example, if you create a policy and apply it to a group of endpoints, then another user applies that same policy to a different group of endpoints for which you do not have permissions, you lose the permission to edit that policy.
 See User role requirements for role definitions.

 If you move a policy from one content set to another content set, it can take up to an hour for all configuration changes to take place.
 The policy is updated immediately, but packages and saved content can take up to an hour to align because they require a sync activity to take place.